SaifOmran/Obsidian/Python/Python.md

 print(f"Hello, {name}")
 ```

-- To clarify that the input method returns string let's see this example
+- To clarify that the input method returns string, let's see this example
 ```python
 age = input("Enter your age, please: ")
 age = age + 1 #Error